bazelbuild/starlark/spec.md

 If `s` and `t` are sets, `s.symmetric_difference(t)` is equivalent to `s ^ t`;
-however, note that the `^` operation requires both sides to be sets, while the `symmetric_difference` method takes an arbitrary iterable sequence.
+however, note that the `^` operation requires both sides to be sets, while the `symmetric_difference` method accepts an arbitrary iterable sequence.

 `symmetric_difference` fails if any element of `x` is unhashable.